DFriend01/os161_devcontainer/README.md

 the data inside is wiped.
 The devcontainer handles this issue by utilizing docker volumes, which allows persistent storage between multiple uses of the devcontainer.
 As is, there are two docker volumes:

-1. The first docker volume is used on the `os161_devcontainer` directory, which synchronizes everything inside this directory between the devcontainer and the user's host machine.
+1. The first is a [bind mount](https://docs.docker.com/storage/bind-mounts/) on the `os161_devcontainer` directory, which synchronizes everything inside this directory between the devcontainer and the user's host machine.
 Changes made in the devcontainer are observed in the local host, and vice versa.
-The volume is mapped between the location of `os161_devcontainer` on your host machine, and the directory specified by the environment variable `$WORKSPACE_DIR` inside the devcontainer.
+The bind mount is mapped between the location of `os161_devcontainer` on your host machine, and the directory specified by the environment variable `$WORKSPACE_DIR` inside the devcontainer.

-2. The second docker volume is used on the home directory for the `osdev` user inside the devcontainer.
-Unlike the first volume, this volume is stored as an anonymous volume and is handled by docker.
+2. The second is a [named volume](https://docs.docker.com/storage/volumes/), which is used on the home directory for the `osdev` user inside the devcontainer.
+Unlike the first volume, this volume is stored and is handled by docker.

 > [!WARNING]
 > Any data that is not stored in either `$WORKSPACE_DIR` or `/home/osdev` will be wiped out upon